AlexandrVovk/project/README.md

 git clone https://github.com/AlexandrVovk/project.git

+You can get this script from Docker Hub

+docker pull mailalexandrvovk/project

 Running the script
 ------------------

+- Shell

 To execute the script from script directory, type:

 ./metrics [arg]

 [arg] - script knows two arguments - cpu or mem